Skip to Content

 11. Middle School Counselor

 Counselors help others by listening to them and supporting them through their struggles.
 Counselors are good listeners who want to help others work through issues they may be facing.
-Working with middle school students can be rewarding at a pivotal time in student’s lives.
+Working with middle school students can be rewarding at a pivotal time in student’s lives and make a truly positive impact.

 12. Accountant